miri-10/OmniPay/README.md

 ## Quick Start (30 seconds)

 1. **Connect your Solana wallet** (top-right button)
-2. **Paste your OpenAI API key** when prompted
+2. **Paste your Groq API key** when prompted
-   → Get one free at https://platform.openai.com/api-keys
+   → Get one free at https://console.groq.com/keys
    → Your key is **never stored** – only lives in your browser
 3. Start typing in the chat: